Proxy browser with cloud phones

 Why do websites still detect me when I use a proxy?

-Do I need an antidetect browser if I already use proxies?
+Do I need browser profile isolation if I already use proxies?

 Are proxy browsers suitable for automation and scraping?